epidemian/advent-of-code-2022/README.md

 Maddeningly hard part 2.
 I ended doing an ad-hoc solution for the particular cube unfolding shape of my input.

 Learned something new about Rust: you can declare an immutable variable and initialize later.
 This can be useful, for example, when you want to assign the variable in different branches of an `if` or `match`.
 Rush checks that the variable is always assigned, and only once :)

+### Day 23: Unstable Diffusion

+Kind of a breather after the previous one.
+Part 1 was a relatively simple cellular automaton-ish simulation.
+And part 2 was trivial to do after having part 1.
+Initially i ended up with a "slow" runtime of ~1s, but after changing the main HashSet for elves' positions to a direct-access 2D grid, the runtime dropped to an acceptable ~150ms.